 When a person has asthma, a bout of depression or anxiety can trigger attacks and make the disease much harder to manage, according to recent research.
 Studies have found that asthmatic children suffering from psychological distress need higher doses of medication and spend more time in the hospital than other children with asthma.
 "When I see patients who are having severe attacks, I always ask them, 'What's gone wrong in your life?'" says H. James Wedner, chief of allergy and immunology at Washington University School of Medicine in St. Louis.
 Almost invariably, he notes, the attacks go hand in hand with stressful events or emotional distress.

 But is there a more fundamental link between asthma and emotional turmoil?
-As early as 1999, researchers at the Centers for Disease Control and Prevention published a study that provided strong evidence that depression and anxiety can actually help cause the respiratory disease.
+More than 15 years ago, researchers at the Centers for Disease Control and Prevention published a study that provided strong evidence that depression and anxiety can actually help cause the respiratory disease.
 Investigators gave psychological tests to more than 5,000 asthma-free people aged 25 to 74 and then checked their health records 13 years later.
 After adjusting for age, sex, race, and other factors, the researchers found that severe depression and anxiety more than doubled a nonsmoker's risk of developing asthma.

 Why does depression trigger attacks of asthma?